Technique Video Series for Faster Freestyle Swimming (part 1 of 5)

 So one of the best ways to gain more power in your Freestyle stroke is to use the high elbow catch (or early vertical forearm).
 This is one of the best ways to set up the framework for a stronger and better stroke.

-To watch all 5 parts of the Faster Freestyle Swimming Clinic on video, click on the links below:
+To view all 5 parts of the Faster Freestyle Swimming Clinic, click on the links below:

 Bio: Coach Karlyn Pipes is an excellent and very popular swim technique coach.
 She practices what she coaches as an accomplished Masters Swimming World Record Holder.
 She has an appetite for success and it shows.
 Voted one of the top ten masters swimmers of all-time, she holds over 200+ FINA Masters World records, of which 47 are still current.
 In early 2017, she broke six more FINA Masters World Records while competing in Europe.